Shot-noise reduction for lattice Hamiltonians: Sampling improvements for exact eigenstates

-Similarly, from $\sqrt{ab} \geq \min(a,b)$ folllows
+Similarly, from $\sqrt{a_b a_k} \geq \min(a_b,a_k)$ folllows

-\end{proof} \end{lemma} As an intermediate consequence for any partitioning scheme in 2 parts, and energy estimation of an eigenstate, we know that we optimally have to measure both parts equally often as both variances are the same.
-For instance, this applies to 1D and 2D geometric partitioning (Def.~\ref{def:Explicit geometric partitionings}): \begin{corol}[Variance equality for eigenstate two partitionings] If $H$ is partitioned into two parts $H_1$ and $H_2$ and $\ket \psi = \ket{E_i}$ is an eigenstate of $H$, then Eq.~\eqref{eq:linear lower bound} becomes an equality:
+\end{proof} \end{lemma} As an intermediate consequence for any partitioning scheme into 2 parts, and energy estimation of an eigenstate, we know that we optimally have to measure both parts equally often, as both variances are the same.